Alibabacloud Dataworks Datastudio Develop

 Pre-creation conflict check (required, applies to all object types):

-1. Name duplication check: Before creating any object, use the corresponding List API to check if an object with the same name already exists:
+1. Name duplication check: Before creating any object, use the corresponding list command to check if an object with the same name already exists:

 2. Handling existing objects: Inform the user and ask how to proceed (use existing / rename / update existing).
 Direct deletion of existing objects is prohibited